inkstitch/inkstitch/collections/_docs/en/004-013-visualize.md

 This will display red, yellow and green dots on top of your elements so you can identify areas of high density easily.

+## Display stacking order
+{% upcoming_release %}
+Run `Extensions > Ink/Stitch > Visualize and Export > Display stacking order...`.

+Chose the font size and then apply, to create a new layer with one text label per embroidery object , numbering them in the embroidery order.

 ## Print PDF

 Information about the print pdf preview are collected in an other section: [more info about the pdf export](/docs/print-pdf)